joaocastanho/laravel-redisreliable/README.md

 Laravel Redis Reliable Broadcasting Driver
 ------------------------------------------

-Same as RedisBroadcaster from illuminate/broadcasting but allows a customization to ensure at least 1 subscriber has received the event, otherwise adds it into a queue.
+Same as RedisBroadcaster from illuminate/broadcasting but allows a customization to assure at least 1 subscriber has received the event, otherwise adds it into a list.

 Requirements